mbychkowski/cloud-code-build-deploy/README.md

 ```

 To create a trigger based on a pub/sub topic for Artifact Registry.
 This will
-trigger pipeline based off a new image tag from Artifact Registry. **Note
+trigger pipeline based off a new image tag from Artifact Registry.
+This trigger
-`cloudbuild.yaml` not yet configured to run for this trigger**
+runs off the `cloudbuild-tag.yaml` config, since we no longer have a image build
+step.

 ```
 make build-trigger-pubsub